HADHRI/PTS_Project/README.md

 -Solve a problem with  Java heap space while creating a city of more than 200*200 .
   (We have put out heap to the max on intellij , Until now we cannot proceed with a city with more than 200*200)

--Create a DEMO Video that present our project